 Hi!
 I’m Cat Snapp, the creator of Cat Snapp Studio.
-And yes, that’s my real name.
-I live and work in Everett, Washington, where I create in my studio with an antique letterpress, an etching press and a versatile work table my husband, Mike, built for me as a Christmas present when I was just starting out.
+And yes, that’s my real name. :) I live and work in Everett, Washington.

 Though I didn’t always know that I’d become a professional artist, I've created art since I was a kid.
 I remember drawing pictures of Frankenstein’s monster with my parents on our couch when I was 6, making “Choose-Your-Own-Adventure” style books when I was 12 and falling in love with the impression of ink on paper in my first undergrad etching class at the University of Central Florida.
 It wasn't until the end of my first year of grad school at the University of North Texas that I was sure in my path as an artist.

 When you buy and use my products, I want you to be excited about writing a note or jotting down a thought.
 I hope that by holding something tangible and handmade it highlights a moment in your day that doesn’t involve a screen.
 And when your mom, or lover, or cousin twice-removed receives one of my cards, I want it to give them joy and make them feel appreciated.
 Because I put love and joy and sweat and genuine excitement into everything I make for Cat Snapp Studio.

 Cat Snapp Studio started when I received my Master of Fine Arts degree and began making blank journals and greeting cards as a fun side project.
 And pretty soon, I realized that my fun side project was much more than that.
 It turned into a passion, and as it grew, I knew that I was doing something I’d always loved.
 I’m an Air Force brat, and often, writing to friends on my Lisa Frank stationery or DIY greeting cards was my only way to stay in touch.
 It was then that I learned how a handwritten letter can brighten up the gloomiest day.